wp-plugins/tinymce-advanced/readme.txt

 Donate link:
 Tags: wysiwyg, formatting, tinymce, write, edit, post Requires at least: 2.2.1
-Tested up to: 2.2.3
+Tested up to: 2.3
-Stable tag: trunk
+Stable tag: 2.1

 Enables most of the advanced features of TinyMCE, the WordPress WYSIWYG editor.